 Human-Generated vs. Automatic Captions

-“English” by itself means the video has human-generated captions.
-These are preferable because computers often misrecognize words, resulting in less accurate captions.
+Human-generated captions are preferable because computers often misrecognize words, resulting in less accurate captions.
 However, automatic captions are better than none at all.

 Automatic Captioning Options